 For the White Chocolate Caramel Latte Tiramisu:

 1. Omit sugar in hot espresso and stir in 1/4 cup chopped white chocolate instead.
+If you can find a good white chocolate liqueur, add it to the espresso!

 2. Make a white chocolate ganache by heating the 1 cup of heavy cream in the recipe and pouring it over 6 oz chopped white chocolate – stirring until uniform.
 Chill completely, then beat until stiff peaks form.
 Fold into the zabaglione-pastry cream-mascarpone filling and layer as directed in RECIPE, drizzling caramel on top of the cream in each layer.